 “Just as well they stopped you,” Louis said offhandedly as he poured himself a glass of water.
 “The last people who did ended up with about ten detentions.”

 Roxanne looked wistful.
 “James, we haven’t done anything that destructive in a long time.”

 “And you won’t plan it while I’m sitting right here,” Lucy told her.
 “What else is in the box, Rose?”
 When they’d finished unpacking it, there were a variety of Weasleys Wizarding Wheezes products on the table between them all.
 Fred had even thrown in some Honeydukes sweets.

 “Here, Hugo,” Rose called to her brother.
 “Have a chocolate frog!”

 He caught it.
 As her was opening it, Louis suddenly grabbed a napkin off the table and spat something into it.
-As he was lowering his goblet after taking a long drink of water, Rose noticed the open box of Bertie Bott’s Every Flavor Beans.
+As he was lowering his goblet, Rose noticed the open box of Bertie Bott’s Every Flavor Beans.